 EPOC stands for excess post-exercise oxygen consumption.
 This is one of the pillars of weight loss… and is one of the reasons why explosive training is so effective.
 When your workouts are slow or moderate in intensity, you’ll burn calories during the workout.

 For example, if you go for a 45-minute walk, your body will burn calories during these 45 minutes.
 Once your workout is over, your calorie burning will quickly taper off.
 So, in total you may have burned about 200 to 300 calories.
 It could be a little more, but this will generally be it.

-However, let’s assume that you did a 20-minute intense workout where you did sprints, box jumps, mountain climbers and other explosive exercises.
+However, let’s assume that you do 20-minute intense workouts where you do sprints, box jumps, mountain climbers and other explosive exercises.
 You will not have burned as many calories as the 45-minute workout.

 This is where EPOC kicks in.
 Since your explosive workout was so intense, your body would be in a state known as ‘oxygen deficit.’
-Your metabolism will get an immense boost and your body will be in fat burning mode for 10 to 14 hours after the workout.
+Your metabolism will get an immense boost and your body will be in the fat burning zone for 10 to 14 hours after the workout.